TomDDG/ZXPicoMD/Code/README.md

 ![image](./Images/CAT2.png "CAT 2")

-This is repated all the way up to `CAT 8` where the COMMs signal is high as soon as the CLK pulses start.
+This is repeated all the way up to `CAT 8` where the COMMs signal is high as soon as the CLK pulses start.

 In order for the Pico to determine which drive to start it simply monitors the CLK line attached to GPIO pin 2.
 When this goes low it starts a simple counter, decreasing from 8 to 1 on each CLK pulse.
 On each CLK pulse the PICO checks whether COMMs (on GPIO 4) is high and if it is high then the drive to use is the counter.
 If COMMs never goes high this is interpreted as a STOP signal and the drive is stopped.
 On first boot some Spectrums (I think this is just the 128k model) have the CLK signal set to low (it should be high until the drive is accessed) and this can confuse the counter.
 To prevent this a timeout can be used to reset the counter every few ms. This isn't full proof though so I do need to come up with a more elegant solution.
-Once the drive is accessed the machine will revert to normal operation with CLK high untill needed.
+Once the drive is accessed the machine will revert to normal operation with CLK high until needed.

 Some example code which simply prints the drive selected:
 ````